rodolphe37/electron-react-javascript-boilerplate/README.md

 ## How to use this boilerplate?

-First, you need fork or clone directly this repo and write in the console:
+First, you need to fork & clone the repo or clone directly this repo and write in the console:

 ```
 yarn
 ```
->This command install all dependencies
+>This command install all dependencies (Because Electron app : yarn is strongly recommended, instead of npm )

 ### Start the app:

 ```
 yarn electron:start
 ```
->This command start the app without browser window, only electron window
+>This command start the app without browser window, only electron window & devTools

 ### Build & compile the app: